-More than a year on, COVID-19 continues to have a significant impact on both local and global communities and economies.
-The Group has once again assessed the impact of COVID-19 on its financial reporting and determined that the financial performance for the year ended 30 June 2021 and overall financial position as at 30 June 2021 have been materially impacted.
+COVID-19 continues to have an impact on both local and global communities and economies.
+The Group has once again assessed the impact of COVID-19 on its financial reporting and determined that the financial performance for the year ended 30 June 2022 and overall financial position as at 30 June 2022 have been impacted, particularly in the On Demand IT Services division during the financial year.

-The Group's going concern assessment at Note 2 of the Consolidated Financial Statements, and the associated 15-month cash flow forecast for the period July 2021 to September 2022, reflect a consideration of the impact of COVID-19.
+The Group's going concern assessment at Note 2 of the Consolidated Financial Statements, and the associated 15-month cash flow forecast for the period July 2022 to September 2023, reflect a consideration of the ongoing impact of COVID-19.
+The health, safety and well-being of staff and contractors working in Australia and New Zealand has been a key focus of the Group since the initial impact of COVID-19 in late March 2020.